Just about everyone’s on Facebook. And Twitter. And Instagram.

 Oh hey, that’s us!

 Sorry for tooting our own horn, but we feel Goodwall definitely deserves a spot on this list.
-Goodwall has grown to well over 1 million members, mostly millennials and those from Gen Z. Since we cater to the younger crowd, many still in high school, navigating the university landscape, or trying to get their first job, Goodwall has become the best social network for students and young professionals.
+Goodwall has grown to well over 1 million members, mostly millennials and those from Gen Z. Since we cater to the younger crowd, many still in high school, navigating the university landscape, or trying to land an internship or get their first job, Goodwall has become the best social network for students and young professionals.

 Don’t believe us?